 - Payment of I-901

-Entering the United States: Students are required to go through United States Customs when entering the United States.
-All documents will be reviewed by a Customs Officer, the I-20 document will be stamped and an I-94 form (small white card) will be placed in the passport.
+Entering the United States: Students are required to go through United States immigration and customs inspection when entering the United States.
+All documents will be reviewed by a Customs and Border Protection (CBP) Officer.
+The I-20 document will be stamped and an I-94 form (small white card) will be placed in the passport.
 The I-94 document will indicate the date of entry, your status in the United States, and the day you will leave the United States.
 It is extremely important that your I-20 and I-94 stamps reflect your F-1 status; therefore, please check the documents prior to leaving the United States Customs area.
-If your stamp reflects any other status (such as visitor) notify the Customs Officer immediately so that the documents can be corrected.
+If your stamp reflects any other status (such as visitor) notify the CBP immediately so that the documents can be corrected.

 Curricular Practical Training (CPT): CPT is designed to provide students with additional educational opportunities through externships.
 Students interested in pursuing an externship for CPT should contact the Student Services Office.